Anfernee Lopena – The Boy Next Door #1

 However, we are now just waiting for the official results page from PATAFA.

-One of the timekeepers, National Coach Ojon Artiaga, stated he clocked Lopena at 10.03 (10.1 hands timed).
+National Coach Ojon Artiaga stated that one of the timekeepers clocked Lopena at 10.03 (10.1 hands timed).

 Lopena topped the Semi-Finals with the fastest time of 10.47.